GindaChen/cs739-F18/paper-note/week3/CS739-Week3-1-virtualTime-mattern.md

 ---

-# Highlight
+# Summary

 [Lamport] Logical clock + Time update is good.
 But linear relation of time mapping is not good.

-To preserve causality, lattice structure is a must.
+To preserve causality, lattice structure and vector time is a must.

-Virtual time define some protocol for everyone to respect.

-Vector time structure allows different process events with causality to propagate the time and recorded in local process structure.
+Vector time structure allows different process events with causality to propagate their time and record the time in local process structure.

 Since lattice of consistent cut is isomorphic to lattice of possible time vectors, time vectors can identify a consistent cuts, and a consistent cut can also be be identified by its timestamp using $t_X$ .

----
+[TOC]

+# Reminder

+1. **Theorem 5, 9** is The most important theorem.
+2. **Cut** and **Consistent Cuts** are the most confusing definitions.
+3. *Minkowski Time-space invariant property* is of no importance here.
+4. This paper is long.
+I spent an easy 45 mins reading Lamport, and spent nearly 2 hours reading this one.
+This one is interesting, but it's easy that you get lost in some of the concepts (if you don't know what is cut and lattice).